What is a DST 1031 exchange in Real Estate Investing?

 Unlike co-owner properties, you can have DST 1031 exchange eligibility at the beginning and the end of a real estate transaction.
 You also can receive a tax-exempted monthly income.

 1031 exchanges allow you to defer capital gains taxes on profits on the sale of DST investment property, provided you reinvest the proceeds into a replacement asset.
-The 1031 exchanges concept has existed since 1921 when the IRS enacted Title 26, Section 1031.
+The 1031 exchanges concept has existed since 1921 the IRS enacted Title 26, Section 1031.
 This tax code allowed farmers to trade one portion of farmland for another.
 As a result, this kind of land transition became known as like-kind real estate.

 We recognize DSTs as securities.
 The IRS classifies DSTs as direct ownership in real estate.
 It makes DST eligible for 1031 tax deferral treatment from the start of investment to the post-liquidation of your DST property.
 But you must identify a DST property during the 1031 Exchange.